HOW TO CHOOSE THE CORRECT HEIGHT SAFETY HARNESS

 If the label is missing or can no longer be read the roofing harness cannot be used.
 Next, ensure that the fall arrest harness has been certified.

 Most roof safety harness inspectors will attach a small tag which has the next inspection date recorded.
 All height safety webbing based PPE, such as harnesses, lanyards and rope lines must be inspected and certified every 6 months.
 If the equipment is out of date, do not use it.
-Notify your supervisor and have the harness inspected.
+Notify your supervisor and have the safety harness inspected.

 Run your hands over each section of webbing, looking and feeling for any cuts, abrasions or damage.
 If you find any of these types of issues the equipment should be sent to a specialist for examination.